turjay/KR01_Codebase/README.md

-# 🏎️ KOU Racing - VCU Project
+# 🏎️ OpenVCU

 ## Project Overview

 This repository contains the **Vehicle Control Unit (VCU)** software developed for the **KR-02** electric vehicle, prepared for the FS Alpe Adria competition.

+The main purpose of this project is to create a strong VCU project for the FOSS world through the collaborative work of the teams at the FSAE event.

 ## System Architecture